-This document contains the California Department of Water Resources' (DWRs) Sustainable Groundwater Management (SGM) Grant Program Guidelines for the Sustainable Groundwater Management Act (SGMA) Implementation - Planning and Projects (2021 Guidelines) funding.
+This document contains the California Department of Water Resources' (DWRs) Sustainable Groundwater Management (SGM) Grant Program Guidelines for the Sustainable Groundwater Management Act (SGMA) Implementation (2021 Guidelines) funding.
 This document establishes the general process, procedures, and criteria that DWR will use to implement the SGMA Implementation - Planning and Projects grant solicitations funded by the California Drought, Water, Parks, Climate, Coastal Protection, and Outdoor Access For All Act of 2018 (Proposition 68) and the California Budget Act of 2021 (Stats.
 2021, ch.
-240, § 80) (Budget Act).
-The SGMA Implementation - Planning and Projects grant solicitations will include planning activities for the development, revision, and/or update to a Groundwater Sustainability Plan (GSP) or approved Alternative to a GSP (Alternative) in addition to funding construction projects outlined within a GSP or approved Alternative.
+240, § 80) (2021 Budget Act).
+The SGMA Implementation grant solicitations will include planning activities for the development, revision, and/or update to a Groundwater Sustainability Plan (GSP) or Alternative to a GSP in addition to funding construction projects outlined within a GSP or Alternative to a GSP, or projects not previously outlined within a GSP or Alternative to a GSP but are consistent with the goals outlined within a GSP or Alternative to a GSP.
 This document applies to any funds provided by future budget acts and supersedes the SGM Grant Program 2019 Guidelines.